-For over sixty years, the American Angus Auxiliary has been working with the American Angus Association and the National Junior Angus Association to promote youth and the Angus breed.
+For over seventy years, the American Angus Auxiliary has been working with the American Angus Association and the National Junior Angus Association to promote youth and the Angus breed.
 The American Angus Auxiliary has worked to develop a number of educational and promotional programs to benefit everyone involved in the Angus industry.

-The American Angus Auxiliary presents more than $10,000 in scholarships, each year, to ten young men and women involved in the Angus industry.
+The American Angus Auxiliary presents $20,000 in scholarships, each year, to ten young men and women involved in the Angus industry.
 As a member of the American Angus Auxiliary, you can play an important role by working to promote our youth and the Angus industry, meet the challenges of today's society and work toward developing our Angus youth into tomorrow's leaders.
 Every Auxiliary member can make a difference!
 Join the Auxiliary and become active in any of our many committees.
 Currently, officers, regional directors and committees are installed at our annual meeting in November during the North American International Livestock Exposition.
 Nominated officers include president, vice president, and secretary-treasurer, advisor and regional directors.
 Each committee is led by a committee chairperson(s).

 The American Angus Auxiliary strongly believes in the importance of the educational contests at the National Junior Angus Show.
 To promote and support these contests, the Auxiliary sponsors several awards that recognize our youth for their outstanding work.